wordscenes/whisper-ts-cog/readme.md

 # Whisper with Stable Timestamps

-This is a wrapper of [stable-ts](https://github.com/jianfch/stable-ts) for deployment on [Replicate](https://replicate.com/).
+This is a wrapper of [stable-ts](https://github.com/jianfch/stable-ts) for deployment on [Replicate](https://replicate.com).

 ## Deploying to Replicate

 The most up-to-date documentation is here: https://replicate.com/docs/guides/push-a-model

-1) Fire up the cheapest GPU machine on [lambdalabs](https://cloud.lambdalabs.com/instances).
-You can pick a cheap GPU machine if it's available.
+1) Fire up the cheapest GPU machine on [Lambda](https://cloud.lambda.ai/instances).
 You should also attach a filesystem.

+Note: The Lambda ARM64 instances have issues building the image as of October 2025.
+Use x86_64.

 2) SSH into the instance, or use LambdaLab's Cloud IDE and open a terminal.